-8.1 Reproductive organ prostheses.

-- 8.2 Care, treatment, or operations provided in connection with sexual dysfunction. - 8.3 Abortions, except in cases of rape or incest or when the life of the mother would be seriously endangered if the fetus were carried to term. - 8.4 Family planning, including contraception, birth control devices, surgery, and/or drugs. - 8.5 Planned home delivery for childbirth and all associated costs. - 8.6 Services related to the evaluation and treatment of the cause(s) of multiple miscarriages (the miscarriage itself is covered) or infertility. - 8.7 All services and expenses related to a surrogate pregnancy including but not limited to care, treatment, delivery, diagnostic procedures, or operations, as well as maternity care and prenatal/postnatal care for the newborn child are excluded.
+- 8.1 Reproductive organ prostheses. - 8.2 Care, treatment, or operations provided in connection with sexual dysfunction. - 8.3 Abortions, except in cases of rape or incest or when the life of the mother would be seriously endangered if the fetus were carried to term. - 8.4 Sterilization procedures. - 8.5 Planned home delivery for childbirth and all associated costs. - 8.6 Services related to the evaluation and treatment of the cause(s) of multiple miscarriages (the miscarriage itself is covered) or infertility. - 8.7 All services and expenses related to a surrogate pregnancy including but not limited to care, treatment, delivery, diagnostic procedures, or operations, as well as maternity care and prenatal/postnatal care for the newborn child are excluded.
 All services and expenses for complications related to a surrogate pregnancy are also excluded.
 All services and expenses related to a pregnancy resulting in an adoption including but not limited to care, treatment, delivery, diagnostic procedures, or operations, as well as maternity care for the surrogate mother and prenatal/postnatal care for the newborn child are excluded.
 All services and expenses for complications related to a pregnancy resulting in adoption are also excluded.